 You have been asked to evaluate a regression model based on R², adjusted R² and tolerance.
 What will be your criteria?

-Tolerance (1 / VIF) is used as an indicator of multicollinearity.
+Tolerance (1 / VIF) Variance Inflator Factor is used as an indicator of multicollinearity.
 It is an indicator of percent of variance in a predictor which cannot be accounted by other predictors.
 Large values of tolerance is desirable.
 VIF provides an index that measures how much the variance (the square of the estimate’s standard deviation) of an estimated regression coefficient is increased because of collinearity.

 We will consider adjusted R² as opposed to R² to evaluate model fit because R² increases irrespective of improvement in prediction accuracy as we add more variables.
 But, adjusted R² would only increase if an additional variable improves the accuracy of model, otherwise stays same.
 It is difficult to commit a general threshold value for adjusted R² because it varies between data sets.
 For example: a gene mutation data set might result in lower adjusted R² and still provide fairly good predictions, as compared to a stock market data where lower adjusted R² implies that model is not good.